 - Once the scan is complete you will be shown the IP address(es) where SNMP has been installed along with your community string.

-Even though SNMPv3 is more secure, SNMPv2c is still more widely-used by technology vendors.
+Even though SNMPv3 is a more secure method, SNMPv2c is still more widely-used by technology vendors.
 As a result, it is handy to know how to configure a community string on an SNMPv2c-enabled device.
-To do this there are a number of things you need to do:
+To do this there are several things you need to do:

 - The first step is to configure the community string by entering the following (“comp” is the name of the community string and “ro” stands for read-only, the securer of the two read permissions):